Holland Community Opera Fellowship Application

 I'm a singer, are there mainstage performance opportunities?

 Because the role of the Fellow is to be a resource and provide a consistent, meaningful presence in the community, they are not scheduled in mainstage productions.
 That type of commitment would pull the Fellow away from the primary purpose of them being here.
-Fellows do perform throughout the year in a variety of venues, including concerts and performances with community partners like Omaha Area Youth Orchestra, recital series at galleries and museums, and concerts as part of National Opera Week and the ONE Festival.
-Additionally, the Fellow performs as a Principal Artist in Opera Outdoors, the company’s annual outdoor staged performance, and as a Featured Artist in an annual concert series with contemporary composers–past series have included Missy Mazzoli and Ellen Reid.
+Fellows do perform throughout the year in a variety of venues, including concerts and performances with community partners like Omaha Area Youth Orchestra, recital series at galleries and museums, and concerts as part of Opera Omaha’s programming like ONE Festival.
+Additionally, the Fellow performs as a Principal Artist in Opera Outdoors, the company’s annual outdoor staged performance, and in the past have been Featured Artists in an concert series with contemporary composers.

 What is the compensation?